 Which school do you want to support?

 The world's most famous school is imaginary.
 In the Harry Potter series, J.K.
-Rowling introduces readers to Hogwarts, a school with tremendous personality.
+Rowling introduces readers to Hogwarts, a school with tremendous personality — and a sorting hat.

-Our schools and classrooms lack the magic of Hogwarts, but students don't need a sorting hat to separate themselves into groups.
+At real schools, even without a magic hat, students tend to separate themselves into groups.
 The cool kids hang out in this hallway.
-The serious kids go to that one.
-The kids who speak Spanish tend to assemble over here, and the kids into sports tend to gather over there.
+Academic kids go to that one.
+The kids who speak Spanish tend to assemble over here.
+Kids into sports tend to gather over there.

-To unify a group is hard, especially if it is diverse.
-School leaders, teachers and parent leaders can bridge differences, with effort, desire and time.
-The mechanics of school work better when each student is included and motivated, but it doesn't just happen.
+To unify a group is hard, especially to do so in ways that respect and celebrate differences.
+School leaders, teachers and parent leaders can bridge differences with effort, desire and time.
+School works better when each student is included and motivated, but it doesn't just happen.
 Great teachers succeed partly by creating a culture that "works" for learning in their classrooms.
 Great schools create a culture of learning beyond individual classes or grades.

 'Bully-victim behavior' is a public health problem affecting up to a quarter of students every year.